IDGCaptainRussia94/Terraria-SGAmod/README.md

 3.600c-(9/13/21)-Patch 11-Tech N Wreck: Beta

+-Laser Markers can be made with different gemstones, and are visually improved

--Added a tooltip for auras
+-Added an extra tooltip for auras

 -Added alt Contraband merchant texture